horleas/pacman/README.md

 + Add PhaseBlockGhost Class ( extends Ghost) which this ghost block the player through wall

 TODO :
-+ Add Pathfinding depending of the map for special Ghost
++ Add Pathfinding depending on the map for special Ghost
 + Add Map(Warping puzzle etc)
 + Add finishing line (PacWoman ? )
 + Possibility to have different size of Map